ueberdosis/tiptap/docs/collaboration/management-api.md

----
-tableOfContents: true
----

 # Management API

+The Collaboration Management API provides a comprehensive suite of RESTful endpoints for managing documents and their collaborative aspects.
+This API facilitates document creation, listing, retrieval, updates, and deletion, along with the ability to duplicate documents for efficient content management.
+Additionally, it includes settings management for runtime configuration without the need for restarts, and server statistics to monitor performance metrics like document counts and connection statistics

+Explore the [Postman Collection](https://www.postman.com/docking-module-explorer-14290287/workspace/tiptap-collaboration-public/collection/33042171-cc186a66-df41-4df8-9c6e-e91b20deffe5?action=share&creator=32651125) for a hands-on experience, allowing you to experiment with the REST API's capabilities.

-In addition to the websocket protocol, each Tiptap Collab app comes with a REST API for managing your documents.
-It's exposed directly from your Tiptap Collab app, so it's available at your custom
+The REST API is exposed directly from your Collaboration app, available at your custom URL:
-URL:

 `https://YOUR_APP_ID.collab.tiptap.cloud/`

-Authentication is done using an API secret which you can find in the [settings](https://collab.tiptap.dev/) of your Tiptap Collab app.
+Authentication is done using an API secret which you can find in the [settings](https://collab.tiptap.dev/) of your Collaboration app.
 The secret must be sent as an `Authorization` header.

 If your document identifier contains a slash (`/`), just make sure to encode it as `%2F`, e.g. using `encodeURIComponent`.

+---
+tableOfContents: true
+---

 ## Documents